Vice-President, Finance and Resources

 b. shall be retained in the records of the University department/unit primarily responsible for administration of the contract until the limitation period or periods for commencing any legal actions connected with or arising from the subject matter of the contract have expired.

 Due diligence documents outlining the contract review and consultation process shall be in the form approved by a working group composed of the Vice-President (Finance and Resources) and the senior administrator of the unit promoting the contract, such as Dean of a College, Head of an Institute, Director of an administrative unit, etc. For ease of contract processing, the form may vary for each entity, type of contract or otherwise, as may be deemed advisable.
-The due diligence process, including the due diligence documents, will be subject to review by the Director of Audit Services.
+The due diligence process, including the due diligence documents, will be subject to review by Audit Services.